hutchch/ALTTPR-Tracker/README.md

    - Stops in the Triforce Room
    - Can Only Pause in a menu (This is due to reading the game modes for auto start and stop)

 <i>Each mode takes many hours to build.
-I have commited over several hundred hours into this project.
-There are no current plans to incorporate ShopSanity, or Retro modes.
-My apologies. </i>
+I have committed over several hundred hours into this project. </i>
 ***

 ### DOWNLOAD: